Port of Sakata: History

 The Port of Sakata is located at the mouth of the Mogami River and has existed since the Kamakura period.
 Sakata City was developed during the Edo period, as one of the most important ports of call on the Kitamaebune trading routes of coastal from Osaka to Hokkaido, rivaling Sakai in revenue.
 This region thrived off of its safflower and rice trade and developed a thriving relationship with Kyoto City.
 This trade also brought about the development of a thriving entertainment district in the downtown area.
 This included many high-class restaurants and even a maiko teahouse called Somaro.

 Much of the trade was under the control of the local Homma clan, which became the largest landowners in Japan during Meiji period.
 During the Meiji period, the port facilities were gradually improved and enlarged, with international shipping routes established by Nippon Yusen in 1885, and a lighthouse established in 1895.
 The port received the designation of “major port” from the Japanese government on January 19, 1951.
 In 1957, Sakata was designated a port for the import of timber.
 The first timber ship from the Soviet Union called on the port in 1958.
 A 10,000 ton quay was completed in 1962.

 In 1966, development began on Sakata North Port, which opened in 1974.
 A thermal power plant was completed in 1977, with the part of the power for an aluminum mill by Sumitomo Light Metals nearby.
 The aluminum mill closed in 1982.

 In 2004, Japan's first offshore wind power plant started operation off of the Sakata North Port.

 From 2017, The Port of Sakata has begun to welcome international cruise ships into its port.
 This included the Neo Costa Romantica in 2017 and two visits by the Diamond Princess in 2018.
 This port has welcomed the MSC Splendida vessel on September 16, 2019, and will host return visits by the Diamond Princess in the future.
+On April 8th 2024 it hosted the Holland America Line vessel Westerdam.